Inherent color symmetry of quantum Yang-Mills theory: Singlet structure of non-Abelian solutions

-It is surprising, a careful numeric analysis of solutions with quantum numbers $l=1, k=0,1,2,3$ shows that field components $K_\mu$ for each non-Abelian solution has only one independent normalization constant which can be assigned to the amplitude of the Abelian field $K_4$.
-Once fixed the amplitude of the Abelian field $K_4$ the amplitudes of other fields $K_{0,1,2}$ are uniquely determined irrespective of their initial values given in the numeric procedure \cite{SM2}.
-This implies that after quantization each regular non-Abelian Weyl symmetric solution leads to singlet one particle quantum state defined by numbers $(M,J=l, k)$.
-A source of this phenomenon lies in a general restriction for solutions, namely, the solutions must be stationary, and filed components $K_{2,4}$ must have the same space and time periodicity which provides the energy conservation in finite space domains constrained by nodes or antinodes \cite{SM2}. {\it It is unexpected, the space of regular stationary Weyl symmetric solutions is infinite and countable; with a given value of the conformal parameter $M$ solutions are classified by integer numbers $(l,k)$ and by nodes and antinodes of the radial part of the Abelian field $K_3$.
-All regular stationary Weyl symmetric solutions form singlet representations which imply one particle quantum states.} One has similar results for electric type solutions defined by ansatz (\cite{SM2}, (15)).
+The most important consequence of the ansatz (\ref{SU3DHN}, \ref{reduction1}) is that the original Yang-Mills Lagrangian with gauge fixing terms contains a set of four independent fields $K_\mu$ which belong to singlet representation of the Weyl group.
+This implies that on a space of solutions one has only one Weyl singlet four-vector field $K_\mu$ which describes only one dynamical field degree of freedom corresponding to magnetic polarization.
+Note that an extended Weyl symmetric ansatz (\ref{SU3DHN}) describes only magnetic type solutions, electric type solutions are defined by a different, dual ansatz (\cite{SM2}, section III).
+Magnetic and electric type solutions correspond exactly to two possible polarizations of the original transverse gluon field $A_\mu^a$.
+Therefore, the non-Abelian Weyl symmetric singlet solution of magnetic type should contain only one independent integration constant corresponding to the amplitude parameter which after quantization leads to one type of creation/annihilation operator.
+Indeed, a careful numeric analysis of solutions with quantum numbers $l=1, k=0,1,2,3$ shows that field components $K_\mu$ for each non-Abelian solution has only one independent normalization constant which can be assigned to the amplitude of the Abelian field $K_3$ (or $K_4$ equivalently) (\cite{SM2}, section II).
+Once fixed the amplitude of the Abelian field $K_4$ the amplitudes of other three field components $K_{0,1,2}$ are uniquely determined irrespectively of their initial values given in initial profile functions and on boundaries in the numeric procedure \cite{SM2}.
+This implies that after quantization each regular non-Abelian Weyl symmetric solution leads to Weyl singlet one particle quantum state defined by given numbers $(M,J=l, k)$ in agreement with the singlet structure of the ansatz (\ref{SU3DHN}, \ref{reduction1}).
+Note that a source of this phenomenon lies in a general restriction for solutions with a conserved energy.
+Namely, the solutions must be stationary, and propagating fields $K_{2,4}$ must have the same space and time periodicity which provides the energy conservation in finite space domains constrained by nodes or antinodes. {\it It is remarkable, all regular stationary Weyl symmetric solutions defined by ansatz (\ref{SU3DHN}, \ref{reduction1}) represent singlet irreducible Weyl representations classified by one conformal mass parameter $M$ and integer numbers $(l,k)$.} In applications to hadron physics one has to consider solutions defined in finite space domains, and the conformal parameter $M$ takes only discrete values, $M_{nl}=\mu_{nl} (\nu_{nl})$.
+One has similar results for electric type solutions (\cite{SM2}, section III).